CDCgov/NEDSS-Modernization/README.md

    password:
    ```

+4. View `modernization-api` traces in the [Jaeger UI](http://localhost:16686).

-4. To stop the containers, use docker compose
+5. To stop the containers, use docker compose

 ```sh
 docker compose down